Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Discussion

 \subsubsection{Internal validity}

 The main threat to internal validity is comprised of the selection of hyperparameters.
-We use the hyperparameters reported in the introductory paper of each PEFT method.
+We use the hyperparameters reported in the introductory paper of each PEFT method to avoid introducing unnecessary biases.
 Additionally, we use greedy decoding to support reproducibility and reduce variability in the generated results.

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}

 Although PEFT has been investigated to boost the quality and efficiency of code-related tasks using LLMs, they have not been studied in the context of unit test generation.
 We performed the first empirical study to compare different PEFT methods and full fine-tuning to generate unit tests.
-Our comparison involved ten LLMs of different sizes and architectures.
+Our comparison involved thirteen LLMs of different sizes and architectures.
 Our results offer valuable insights into the advantages and challenges of using PEFT and full fine-tuning for unit test generation.
 With the knowledge we've gathered, individuals can choose the most suitable PEFT methods or full fine-tuning based on the size and characteristics of the LLMs.
+In future work, we plan to extend the analysis perform an empirical comparison of methods for tuning instruction-based LLMs, covering both PEFT methods per se and variations in prompt templates

 In addition to unit tests, manually coding other automated test cases, such as integration and system tests, can be cost-intensive.
 In the future, we intend to explore the utilization of LLMs in conjunction with cost-effective tuning methods to automatically generate other types of tests.